Hacky-Wacky-Team/Academic-Weapon/README.md

 <br>

 ## What it does 📖
 The Academic Weapon bot aims to support and help students with their academics and organize their lives.
-It can create reminders, to-do lists, timetables, calculate your average grade, list study resources, and more.
+It can create reminders, to-do lists, timetables, give motivational quotes, calculate your average grade, list study resources, and more.

 ## How we built it ⚙️
 We used the website Replit to code and host the discord bot in Python together using its real-time collaboration feature.
 This was also created within 36 hours.